devesh-anand/devesh-anand.github.io/_drafts/do-less-to-do-more.md

 ---
 layout: post
-title: Do less to do more
+title: Do less, to do more
 subtitle: Less tasks, more focus
-description:
+description: The common(and deadly misconception) today is, "More productivity means more work".
+Well the more one works, the more productive one will be, right?
+Wrong.
+It's a trap.
+Productivity is about efficient work, not *"more"* work.
 image:
 ---